 It was marvelous.
 It put me in my happy place.
 The weights only had to be pulled up once a week.
 Every hour, on the hour, the cuckoo would poke his head out and cuckoo.
 Then little figurines of dancers would dance around for a few seconds while music played.
 Oh yes, I was able to select the music when I placed the custom order.
 It has a music box built in!

 It got me out of my depression.
 And it continues to give me pleasure every hour of every day.

 I later discovered that one could find pre-built versions of really great cuckoo clocks on Amazon.
 I even found this one that’s very similar to mine.

 It was even cheaper on Amazon than I paid for mine when I ordered direct from the Black Forest.
 If I were to do it again, I'd order from Amazon.

 My Third Melancholy Occurrence

 When I turned 65 recently I found myself having those pangs of gloom for the third time in my life.
 I know it’s only temporary.
 I know it’s just a turning point in my life.
 The changes taking place, planning to retire, and learning about Medicare, intensifies the realization that I’m getting older.

 You might be thinking right now, why in the world would I want a gift related to time running out.
 Sure.
 I agree.
-But looking at it from another angle (I tend to think outside the box), I’d like to think of a way to give myself time.
+However, looking at it from another angle (I tend to think outside the box), I’d like to think of a way to give myself time.

 One day I stumbled upon a repeat of the original Wizard of Oz on one of the movie channels.
-I loved that movie when I was young.
-So I watched it.
+I loved that movie when I was young, so I watched it.